kir-gadjello/HandheldHelper/README.md

 An AI that fits in the palm of your hand.

+This is a prototype of minimalistic cross-platform chat application (tested on Android, Linux, MacOS) written in Flutter that uses a heavily customized llama.cpp as a built-in inference engine.
+Initially it was developed for use on my own hardware in November 2023, due to inadequacy and clunkiness of solutions for on-device LLMs, especially Android, at the time.
+Updating to the recent version of llama.cpp has caused problems with the support of less standard models like Phi; to be resolved.

+Basic functionality provided:

+- Model selection
+- Chat template selection
+- System message customization
+- Stopping generation
+- HTML code execution in a pop-up window
+- Search over historical chats
+- Default model download from Huggingface

 # Hardware requirements
 * Mobile: An Android smartphone with >=4GiB RAM
 * Desktop: A Mac M1 with >=16GiB RAM, a Linux PC with >=16GiB RAM